Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 An example of a (pre-)2-category diagram is shown in Figure \ref{2catdiagram}.
 The requirement that vertices are locally isomorphic to an elementary vertex enforces the condition that the source and targets of 1- and 2-morphisms match.
 Important examples are the \emph{identity diagrams} which have a number of vertical lines and no vertices.
 More precisely, an identity diagram is a diagram of the form $1_D=D\times [0,1]$, where $D$ is a category diagram for $\mathcal C_1$.
 The regions and lines of $1_D$ correspond to the regions and vertices of $D$.

 Next we define the evaluation of a (pre-)2-category diagram.
-The evaluation of a diagram is simplest to give for the special case of a \emph{generic} diagram (see Definition \ref{genprog2d}), so this case is treated first.
-The evaluation of a generic (pre)-2-category diagram consists of two steps.
-The first is to project the (pre-)2-category diagram to a category diagram via the projection map $p_1:(x,y)\rightarrow y$.
+For a pre-2-category, only the evaluation of \emph{generic} diagrams (see Definition \ref{genprog2d}) is defined and the 2-category diagrams are treated by perturbing them to generic diagrams.
+So we first treat evaluations of generic diagrams.
+The evaluation of a generic (pre-)2-category diagram consists of two steps.
+The first is to project the (pre-)2-category diagram to a category diagram via the projection map $p_1\colon (x,y)\mapsto y$.
 The second step is the evaluation of the resulting category diagram.

 The category diagram $p_1D$ is obtained as follows.
-Consider a generic (pre-)2-category diagram $D$ as in Figure \ref{2catdiagram} whose left-hand edge $\{0\}\times[0,1]$ is labelled with an object $A$, and whose right-hand edge $\{1\}\times[0,1]$ is labelled with an object $B$ in a (pre-)2-category $\mac C$.
+Consider a generic (pre-)2-category diagram $D$ as in Figure \ref{2catdiagram}, where the region containing the left-hand edge $\{0\}\times[0,1]$ is labelled with an object $A$ and the region containing the right-hand edge $\{1\}\times[0,1]$ is labelled with an object $B$ in a (pre-)2-category $\mac C$.
 Then the projection $p_1D$ is labelled with data from the category $\mathcal C(A,B)$.
-The labelling of a point $y\in [0,1]$ depends on whether $p^\inv(y)$ contains a vertex: \begin{enumerate} \item If $p^\inv(y)$ does not contain a vertex of $D$, then $y$ lies in a region of the category diagram $p_1D$ and this is labelled with the horizontal composite of the 1-morphisms in $p_1^{-1}(y)$, composed as shown in Figure \ref{2catdiagram}.
+The labelling of a point $y\in [0,1]$ depends on whether $p_{1}^\inv(y)$ contains a vertex: \begin{enumerate} \item If $p_{1}^\inv(y)$ does not contain a vertex of $D$, then $y$ lies in a region of the category diagram $p_1D$ and this region is labelled with the horizontal composite of the 1-morphisms in $p_1^{-1}(y)$, composed as shown in Figure \ref{2catdiagram}.

-\item If $p^\inv(y)$ contains a vertex, then $y$ is a vertex of the category diagram $p_1D$ and is labelled with the horizontal composite of the 1-morphisms and the single 2-morphism in $p_1^{-1}(y)$ as shown in Figure \ref{2catdiagram}. \end{enumerate}
+\item If $p_{1}^\inv(y)$ contains a vertex, then $y$ is a vertex of the category diagram $p_1D$ and is labelled with the horizontal composite of the 1-morphisms and the single 2-morphism in $p_1^{-1}(y)$ as shown in Figure \ref{2catdiagram}. \end{enumerate}

 The evaluation of the category diagram $p_1D$ according to Definition \ref{1d_eval} is a morphism in $\mac C(A,B)$ and hence a 2-morphism in $\mac C$.
 This defines the evaluation of a generic (pre-)2-category diagram.